bxdoan/bxdoan/README.md

 <div align="center">

-> People often say that motivation doesn’t last.
-Well, neither does bathing.
-That’s why we recommend it daily.
+> Mistakes are not shackles that halt one from stepping forward.
+Rather, they are that which sustain and grow one’s heart.

-> — Zig Ziglar —
+> — Mavis Vermillion —

 </div>